 While I was living in Sun Valley, six men between the ages of 45 – 60 committed suicide over a span of 18 months.
 All were extremely successful and prominent in the community.
 Why?

 Raw anxiety is intolerable.
-It is the mental equivalent of physical chronic pain and I cannot describe my suffering in words.
+It mental pain that I couldn’t escape.
+I cannot describe my suffering in words.
 My best metaphor is a “branding iron on my brain.”

 I got extremely lucky in pulling out of it.
 In 2002 I began to heal and by 2004 began to thrive.
 The last five years have been the richest I could ever imagine.
-All of my MBS symptoms are gone and flare only if I quit practicing the principles I have outlined in my book.
+All of my NPD symptoms resolved, and flare only if I quit practicing the principles I have outlined in my book.
 So what are my gifts?
 This does not sound that convincing yet.
 They are many:

 - Every day I am alive I can appreciate it at a depth I could not have imagined.
 It is a marked contrast to extreme suffering.